syl22-00/pocketsphinx.js/README.md

 Before calling start, one must make sure that the current language model is the correct one, mainly, whatever happened last:

-* If a grammar has just been given to the recognizer, it is automatically used as current language model.
+* If a grammar or keyword search has just been given to the recognizer, it is automatically used as current language model.
-* If a call to `switchGrammar` was successful, the specified grammar will be used in the next call to `start`.
+* If a call to `switchSearch` was successful, the specified search will be used in the next call to `start`.
 * If a SLM was packaged in `pocketsphinx.js` and was loaded by being added in the parameters to the `Config` object used when the recognizer was instantiated (or re-initialized), then this model is the current language model.

 Calls to process must include audio buffers in the form of an `AudioBuffer` object. `AudioBuffer` objects can be re-used.
 They must contain audio samples, as 2-byte integers, recorded at 16kHz (unless your acoustic model uses different characteristics).